 - ½ tsp dried oregano

-- A bit of Vegetable oil to brush on the tortillas
+- 1 tbsp vegetable oil to brush on the tortillas

-- Preheat a skillet over medium heat and add the butter and oil and let it get nice and hot.
+- Preheat a skillet over medium heat and add the butter and oil and let it get nice and hot.1 tbsp olive oil, 1 tbsp unsalted butter

-- Sprinkle the spices over the pieces of chicken as well as salt and pepper, toss everything together to make sure each piece of chicken is coated in the spices.
+- Sprinkle the spices over the pieces of chicken as well as salt and pepper, toss everything together to make sure each piece of chicken is coated in the spices.2 chicken breast, 1 tbsp chili powder, 1 tsp granulated garlic, 1 tsp granulated onion, 1 tsp paprika, ½ tsp dried oregano, salt and pepper

 - Add the chicken to the hot skillet and let it cook for about 7 to 8 minutes or until fully cooked through.